In this guide we’ll take a look at the best inflatable water slides for the UK market.

 It doesn’t have a blower fan, but something has to give at the cheaper price.
 You’ll need to buy this separately, its big so don’t think you can make-do with a hand-pump or you’ll be in the garden for 48 hours.

-Overall this is a good value inflatable waterslide that doubles as a bouncy castle on grey days.
+Overall this kids water slide is great value and doubles as a bouncy castle on grey days.

 Inflatable Water Slide Buying Guide

-Buying an inflatable waterslide isn’t a cheap decision, so take a look at my buyer’s guide before you commit the cash because you might come across something that hadn’t occurred to you.
+Buying an inflatable water slide for the UK market isn’t an easy decision, so take a look at my buyer’s guide before you commit the cash because you might come across something that hadn’t occurred to you.
 Just imagine the disaster zone if your waterslide arrives and something is wrong!

 The bigger the better right?
 Not necessarily.
 The size of your waterslide is dictated by the size of your garden and that means the flat area of your garden.